Equidistribution of polynomial sequences in function fields, with applications: Introduction

-The paper is organized as follows.
-In Section \ref{sec:prelim}, we introduce some preliminaries that are needed to prove our results.
-We prove a minor arc estimate in Section \ref{sec:weyl} and we derive its generalization in Section \ref{sec:weyl2}.
-Then we use these results to prove Theorem \ref{th:main3} in Section \ref{sec:equidistribution}.
-Finally, in Section \ref{sec:vdc}, we discuss applications of our equidistribution result to van der Corput and intersective sets in $\Fq[t]$.
+This paper is organized as follows.
+In Section \ref{sec:prelim} we introduce the preliminary infrastructure needed to prove our results.
+We prove an estimate of minor arc type in Section \ref{sec:weyl} and derive an extension of this conclusion suitable for our subsequent applications in Section \ref{sec:weyl2}.
+Then, in Section \ref{sec:equidistribution}, we apply these estimates to prove Theorem \ref{th:main3}.
+Finally, in Sections \ref{sec:vdc} and \ref{sec:glasner}, we discuss applications of our equidistribution results to van der Corput, intersective and Glasner sets over $\F_q[t]$.

+{\bf Acknowledgements:} We are grateful to Vitaly Bergelson for explaining aspects of the paper \cite{bl}, and to Bhawesh Mishra for interesting conversations related to the topic of our paper and directing us to \cite{AB2023}.